 NCFHA will process the \$2,000 Member fee earned once all the required documentation has been received.
 The closing attorney must submit the required Loan Documents listed on the previous page within five (5) Agency business days after the loan closed.
-Should the Attorney fail to provide them within 5 Agency business days of closing, the Member must intervene to insure the required post-closing documents are provided to NCHFA no later than fifteen (15) Agency business days after the closing.
+Should the Attorney fail to provide them within 5 Agency business days of closing or fail to take any corrective action needed to secure the Agency's interest in the property, the Member must intervene to insure the required post- closing documents are provided to NCHFA no later than fifteen (15) Agency business days after the closing, or that the corrective action is complete within fifty (15) Agency business days after initial request.
 Failure to do so will result in the Member forfeiting the \$2,000 Member fee.
-However, if the delay in submitting any of the required documentation was due to circumstances beyond the Member's control, they may submit an appeal with appropriate documentation to their assigned Community Partner Coordinator for review.
+However, if the delay in submitting any of the required documentation was due to circumstances beyond the

+Member's control, they may submit an appeal with appropriate documentation to their assigned Community Partner Coordinator for review.
 He/she will make the final determination if the Member fee will be forfeited.

-Timeline for Payment of SystemVisionTM & Green Building Certification Fees
+Timeline for Payment of SystemVision[TM] & Green Building Certification Fees

-Members receiving a Certification fee for SystemVisionTM and/or Green Building must submit the required certification within the following timeline:
+Members receiving a Certification fee for SystemVision[TM] and/or Green Building must submit the required certification within the following timeline: